 School of Law

 Jennifer Herbst was CHLPE's Fulbright Visiting Scholar from the U.S. in the winter term 2020.
 Her research looks at the intersection between health, ethics, law, and money.
-Her research at the Centre looked at the ethical and legal framework for informal caregivers making healthcare decisions for patients lacking decision-making capacity.
+At CHLPE in particular, she focussed on the ethical and legal framework for informal caregivers making healthcare decisions for patients lacking decision-making capacity.

 Yale School of Management